at0m-cat/CurrencyExchange/README.md

 ## ➡️ Currencies

 ### 🔸 GET `/currencies`
-- example of output of all currencies:
+> Output of all currencies.
+- Example answer:

 ```json
 [